jarun/buku/README.md

-                           -a: do not set title, -u: clear title -c, --comment [...]  description of the bookmark, works with -a, -u; clears comment, if no arguments -w, --write [editor] open editor to edit a single bookmark works with -a (default), -u
+                           -a: do not set title, -u: clear title -c, --comment [...]  description of the bookmark, works with -a, -u; clears comment, if no arguments -w, --write [editor|index]
-      --immutable N        disable title fetch from web on update works with -a, -u
+                           open editor to edit a single bookmark works with -a; if an index is passed to edit and update, EDITOR must be set --immutable N        disable title fetch from web on update works with -a, -u
                            N=0: mutable (default), N=1: immutable